ZimCodes/Zeiver/README.md

 The Recorder will no longer create `_stat_` files when saving scraped links to a file. *Default: `false`*
 Ex: `stat_URL_Record.txt`

+***--no-stats-list***

+Prevent Recorder from writing file names to stat files

+Stat files includes the names of all files in alphabetical order alongside the number of file extensions.
+This option prevents the Recorder from adding file names to stat files.

 ---
 #### File/Directory